QPL2026/qpl2026.github.io/index.md

 </center>

-The **23rd International Conference on Quantum Physics and Logic (QPL 2026)** will take place from DATE to DATE 2026 in Amsterdam, The Netherlands.
+The **23rd International Conference on Quantum Physics and Logic (QPL 2026)** will take place from August 17th to August 21st 2026 in Amsterdam, The Netherlands.
 Quantum Physics and Logic is an annual conference that brings together academic and industry researchers working on mathematical foundations of quantum computation, quantum physics, and related areas.
 The main focus is on the use